mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 The Session ID TLV is used by the concentrator to communicate to the client the Session ID identifying this tunneling session.
 The Join Session TLV is used to join a given tunneling session, identified by a Session ID.
+All QUIC these tunnel control TLVs MUST NOT be sent on other streams than the QUIC tunnel control streams.

 The Access Report TLV is used to periodically report on access networks availability.
-All QUIC tunnel control TLVs MUST NOT be sent on other streams than the QUIC tunnel control streams.
+Each Access Report TLV MUST be sent on a separate unidirectional stream, other than the QUIC tunnel control streams.

 ### New Session TLV